RedisGears/RedisGears/docs/runtime.md

 ## gearsFuture
 The `gearsFuture()` function is imported to the runtime's environment by default.

 This function returns a `gearsFuture` object which indicates that the record was taken to be processed on another thread/process.
 By returning this object from the step operation, RedisGears knows that the execution needs to hold until the background processing will be finished/failed.
-The `gearsFuture` expose to functions, `continueRun` and `continueFailed`, to continue/failed the processing (those 2 are thread-safe and can be called immediately when the processing has done). `continueRun` gets the record to continue the processing with, while `continueFailed` get a string representation of the failure description.
+The `gearsFuture` expose two functions, `continueRun` and `continueFailed`, to continue/failed the processing (those 2 are thread-safe and can be called immediately when the processing has done). `continueRun` gets the record to continue the processing with, while `continueFailed` get a string representation of the failure description.

+The following steps support `gearsFuture()`:
+* map
+* flatmap
+* filter
+* foreach
+* aggregate
+* aggregateby

+Any attempt to create a `gearsFuture` outside of those steps will results in exception.

 **Examples**